Last Updated on November 17, 2025 by Sam

 Ayutthaya Day Trip

 Explore the amazing temple ruins and historical sites of Ayutthaya on a day trip from Bangkok.
-See a range of different spots including Ayothaya Floating Market, Bang Pa-In Royal Palace, and Wat Mahathat temple.
+See a range of spots, including Ayothaya Floating Market, Bang Pa-In Royal Palace, and Wat Mahathat temple.

 Click here to book an unforgettable day trip to Ayutthaya on the Get Your Guide website!